mazylol/JDA-Website/docs/using-jda/interactions.md

 ### Select Menus (Dropdowns)

-Select Menus can be disabled and have up to 25 options.
+Select Menus can be of two types and can have up to 25 options.

 It's possible to set the minimum and maximum number of options to be selected.